10 patients die in Kyrgyzstan from coronavirus for 24 hours

-Ten patients died from coronavirus over the past 24 hours in Kyrgyzstan.
-The Deputy Minister of Health and Social Development Jalalidin Rakhmatullaev announced at a briefing.
+At least 10 patients died from coronavirus over the past 24 hours in Kyrgyzstan.
+The Ministry of Health and Social Development reported.

-Five cases were registered in Bishkek, two — in Chui region, two — in Talas region and one more — in Jalal-Abad region.
+Five cases were registered in Bishkek, four — in Chui region, and one more — in Jalal-Abad region.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.